WeTransfer/GitBuddy/README.md

 ----

-If you'd like the changelog to link to all of the issues closed before the release was tagged, pass the `--sections` argument, then it's going to look like this:
+If you'd like a changelog to link to issues closed before a release was tagged, pass the `--sections` argument, then it's going to look like this:

 ----